connext/indra/docs/src/how-to/deploy-indra.md

-# How To Deploy an Indra Node To Production
+# How To Deploy an Indra Node

 Lets say you want to deploy an Indra payment node to `https://indra.example.com` (we'll call this url `$DOMAINNAME`)